asad-sangla/sqlopsstudio/docs/carbon/backup.md

 This document describes functional scenarios and details of database backup in Carbon.
 The goal is to allow users to

 * Quickly create a backup of database as simple as click once using smart defaults.
 * Or configure more based on user's backp and recovery plan needs to maximize the full functional potential of backup.

 * Backup is scriptable to run programmatically and /or to automate.

+> Note: Intelligent Recovery Plan builder and backup job automation / scripting is proposed for GA.

 ## Functional Pattern